Limb development: Precartilage condensations

 The limb's skeletal elements are prefigured by tight aggregates known as cellular condensations of the pre-cartilage mesenchymal cells.
 Mesenchymal condensation is mediated by extracellular matrix and cell adhesion molecules.
 In the process of chondrogenesis, chondrocytes differentiate from the condensations to form cartilage, giving rise to the skeletal primordia.
 In the development of most vertebrate limbs (though not in some amphibians), the cartilage skeleton is replaced by bone later in development.

 Periodicities of the limb pattern

 The limb is organized into three regions: stylopod, zeugopod, and autopod (in order from proximal to distal).
 The zeugopod and the autopod contain a number of periodic and quasi-periodic pattern motifs.
-The zeugopod consists of two parallel elements along the anteroposterior axis and the autopod contains 3-5 (in most cases) elements along the same axis.
+The zeugopod consists of two parallel elements along the anteroposterior axis and the autopod contains three to five (in most cases) elements along the same axis.
 The digits also have a quasi-periodic arrangement along the proximodistal axis, consisting of tandem chains of skeletal elements.
 The generation of the basic limb plan during development results from the patterning of the mesenchyme by an interplay of factors that promote precartilage condensation and factors that inhibit it.